 Our fruit and vegetable production includes four acres of diverse production, high-tunnel greenhouses, small orchards, perennials, educational raised beds, and a community garden, all of which the apprentices oversee during their time here.
 Crop rotation, integrated pest management, cover cropping, soil science, irrigation, and general problem solving are among the many lessons taught in the fields and in the classroom.

-When not in the fields running the tractors, harvesting fresh produce, and connecting with the community, Fruit & Vegetable Interns learn to run a small business enterprise and master the economics of small-scale organic crop production as they conceive their own plans for the future.
+When not in the fields running the tractors, harvesting fresh produce, and connecting with the community, Fruit & Vegetable Apprentices learn to run a small business enterprise and master the economics of small-scale organic crop production as they conceive their own plans for the future.